ibexa/documentation-developer/docs/guide/bundles.md

 ### Versioning a project

 The recommended method is to version the whole ezplatform repository.
-Per installation configuration should use `parameters.yaml`.

 ## Built-in bundles